misbahurbd/abstract-help-center/readme.md

 The Abstract Help Center is a full-stack project that provides a simple support request management system.
 This application allows users to create, retrieve, and manage support request cards through a RESTful API.

+## Assignment Question

+1. How can you implement shared functionality across a component tree?
+   Ans: Use the Context API for global state, Higher-Order Components for adding functionality, custom hooks for reusable logic, render props for flexible sharing, or lift state up to a common ancestor.

+2. Why is the useState hook appropriate for handling state in a complex component?
+   Ans: The useState hook manages local state, keeps logic contained, offers a simple API for updates, and ensures automatic re-rendering when state changes.

 ## Technology Stack

 - **Frontend:** Vite, React.js, React Router Dom, React Hook Form, Zod, Tailwind CSS, Axios